sebing/number_padding/README.md

 ## Improvements

-Use Project Lombok to remove boiler plate code
+- Use Project Lombok to remove boilerplate code
+- Choice between Code Duplication vs Readability(Individual implementation of test `NonRegexNumberPadderTest` is much more readable than `ParameterizedTest` test `NumberPadderTest`)

 ## Testing

-The project includes JUnit 5 tests located in the `src/test/java` directory.
+The project includes JUnit-5 tests located in the `src/test/java` directory.
 The test cases cover:

 - Single-digit padding
 - Numbers that already meet required length